18th Sunday after Pentecost

 Then He touched the coffin of the deceased and said to Him, ‘Young man, I say to you, arise.’
 Immediately, the young man was revived and sat up and began speaking.
-The shock and consolation and joy of the mother must have been indescribable!
+The shock and consolation and joy of the mother, and of all those who witnessed this miracle, must have been indescribable!

 In this Gospel account we see before us two processions… a procession of Life: with Christ our Lord followed by His disciples and a large crowd of followers.
 And we see a procession of death: the funeral procession of this young man, the only son of the widow of Nain.
 The procession of death comes face to face with the procession of Life – and Christ, the Giver of Life, through His compassion and by His divine power, overturns the procession of death into a resurrection!